JdoubleG/PSL-Project1/README.md

 3. fit model on the train data
 4. record train predictions
 5. read test data
-6. transform test data to conform to train data design matrix specifications.
+6. transform test data to conform to train data design matrix specifications
-7. perform predictions on test data.
+7. perform predictions on test data
-8. record predictions and write to file.
+8. record predictions and write to file
-9. read predictions from file to compute RMSE.
+9. read predictions from file to compute RMSE
-10. stop wall clock for the split.
+10. stop wall clock for the split

 ### __Linear Regression - Elastic Net__: